 Not in the near future, for several reasons:

 ZenGM Hockey already runs on your phone.
 Just use your browser.
-I know the interface is not ideal, but it does mean the mobile situation is less dire.
+I know the interface is not perfect, but it does work.

 I'm just one guy working on this project.
 I think it'd be a bad idea for me to split my already limited resources over multiple separate codebases.
 Instead, I'm focused on making the web verison of ZenGM Hockey as good as possible.

 It is possible to improve the mobile experience of ZenGM Hockey without making an app.
 The mobile web version can be improved, and it will be improved.
 But given the above point, it'll take some time.
 Bear with me :)

 Finally, I'm not convinced that a tiny cell phone screen is a good place to play a sports management sim.
 This is a data-heavy game, and I think it's simply better on a laptop or desktop screen.
 So even if I made a super polished mobile app, I don't know if it would be as good as the current web version is on a computer.

 No. I'm not convinced that playing time really matters for player development.

 It's a chicken and egg problem.
 Do good young players get more playing time because they're already good?
 Or do young players become good if they get more playing time?
 It's obvious that the first scenario happens.
 But is it obvious that the second scenario happens?
 I haven't seen any convincing evidence that it does.